gregorifaroux/angular-amplitudejs/README.md

     ;
 ```

-#### 5. If you are using TypeScript include the reference and use 'AngularAmplitudejs.AmplitudejsService'
+#### (optional).
+If you are using TypeScript include the reference and use 'AngularAmplitudejs.AmplitudejsService'

 ```javascript
 /// <reference path="../../../../bower_components/angular-amplitudejs/src/lib/amplitude.directive.ts" />